iTIMO: An LLM-empowered Synthesis Dataset for Travel Itinerary Modification: Introduction

 Implementing this idea, we propose {\bfseries iTIMO}, an LLM-empowered synthetic dataset which comprises three sub-datasets for {\bfseries iTI}nerary {\bfseries MO}dification. {\bf First}, referring to prior research \cite{chen2023trip} that identifies popularity, spatial distance, and category diversity as key factors of user travel preference, we explicitly model these dimensions as distinct modification intents.
-We formally define the generation of {\it need-to-modify} itinerary data as an intent-driven perturbation task, executed via three operations: REPLACE, ADD, and DELETE.
+We formally define the generation of {\it need-to-modify} itinerary data as an intent-driven perturbation task, executed via three operations: REPLACE, ADD, and DELETE~\footnote{ In this paper, we focus on these three operations that can satisfy multiple given intents, and leave other operations (\eg shuffle) as well as intents (\eg temporal constraints) as future work.
+Our proposed pipeline can be easily adapted to accommodate them.}.
 By applying these operations to itineraries under distinct intents, we effectively simulate diverse realistic scenarios where initial plans fail to meet user preferences, thereby establishing a comprehensive setting for the itinerary modification task. {\bf Second}, to ensure the generated itineraries satisfy the specified perturbation intents, we introduce hybrid evaluation metrics.
 They quantify the divergences between real-world itineraries and their perturbed versions from both macro- and micro-perspectives, providing measurable signals to facilitate {\itshape high-quality} perturbations. {\bf Third}, by integrating the proposed task formulation and evaluation metrics, we establish a generalized, LLM-empowered pipeline and apply it across three public travel datasets to construct iTIMO.
 This framework demonstrates {\it scalability} through its seamless applicability to public travel datasets.
 Moreover, in the proposed pipeline, we incorporate function calling and a memory module into an LLM to address the limitations of existing LLMs in itinerary perturbation ({\itshape cf.,} Section~5.2), further ensuring the {\itshape diversity} and {\itshape quality} of iTIMO dataset.